- Quick Questions, Quick Answers

 If your balances don’t match, you’ll stay right there in your register clearing and adding transactions as needed.
 YNAB will keep you up-to-date in a blue status bar right at the top.

-Over the years, we had approximately 17,411 requests to allow budgeting money to a future month beyond the next month.
+Over the years, we had approximately 17,411 requests to allow assigning money to a future month beyond the next month.
 But in YNAB 4, you could choose Income: Available This Month or Income: Available Next Month.
 That’s it.
 No matter how much money you had.

 Credit Cards Get Their Own Section…